nashville-software-school/client-side-mastery/book-1-queen-bee/chapters/GIT_BASICS.md

 ## Status
 ---
 The `git status` command is your BFF when working with git.
 It will always tell you the current status of your code.
-There is no such thing and typing `git status` too many times.
+There is no such thing as typing `git status` too many times.

 As a professional developer, I use `git status` nearly 100% of the time when I'm working through the process of changing and committing code to history.